David-Manniche/TheMarket/readme.txt

     => 042767 - Import / export >> settings >> Some settings needs to be removed .
     => 043134 - Seller can add one extra inventory using import even if all inventories are already existed.
     ------------TV-9.2.1.20200925------------------------

+    => 043493 - Meta title is not working

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.